wendelloliveiradev/wendelloliveiradev/README.md

 # 👋 About me..

-<p style="font-size: 16px">Hi there, my name is Wendell Oliveira, I am a brazilian Software Engineer based in São José dos Campos - São Paulo.
-With over 3 years of experience as Full Stack Software Developer.
-I am a passionate about computers and technology, so I got a Science and Technology degree with focus on Computer Science at the Federal University of São Paulo, also aquired a little bit of international experience by living in New Zealed for about one year.
-I am here to guide and build your way through the most difficult parts, when building state of the art web applications.</p>
+<p style="font-size: 16px">Hi there, my name is Wendell Oliveira da Silva, I am a Brazilian Software Engineer based in São José dos Campos - São Paulo.
+With over 3 years of experience as a Full Stack Web Engineer.
+I am completely passionate about software development.
+I have been dedicating the past few years of my life mastering the art of building relentless software, so that I can make a huge difference wherever I go, guiding those who I work with to the highest standards when deploying high quality software.
+Solving hard problems and delivering high quality work, it’s my way of life.
+Contributing to making big dreams bigger reality is my life goal.</p>

 <br>
 <br>